Introduction to the 1More Dual ANC Lightning Earphones

 There is, as you would expect, an inline remote that can give you playback and call controls as well as access to Siri.
 Without cracking open the headphones one would also assume that this is where the noise cancellation unit is housed.

 Inside the remote also sits another one of the Dual ANC's features.
 They have their own 24 bit DAC unit which will bypass the rather mediocre one that sits inside the iPhone 7.
-Potential benefits from using an external DAC are a reduction in both background noise and signal interference.
+Potential benefits of using an external DAC are a reduction in both background noise and signal interference.

 Comfort & Isolation